What is the Trust?

 Who runs the Trust?

-Elected members (i.e. supporters) Supporters run the Trust.
+Elected members (i.e. supporters) run the Trust.
 These make up the Trust Board.
-There are 11 elected supporter members.
-Each serves for a maximum of two years.
+There are up to 11 elected supporter members.
+Each serves for a maximum of two years but may apply for re-election.
 The first of these were elected at the first AGM held on 21 November, 2001.

 Any eligible member over 18 can put themselves forward for election to the Trust Board.

 Co-opted members: Up to four people can be invited to join the Board as a "Co-opted" Director.
 The people invited in this way are likely to have additional skills that would be useful to the Trust or be representatives of other important bodies (such as Supporter Groups or the Council e.g.).
-They will also serve for a maximum of two years but can be invited to continue.
+They will serve initially for one year but can be invited to continue.

 What do they get paid?
 Nothing, the constitution does not allow for any salary to be awarded to Board members unless approved by a vote of the members.
 The present Board members have no intention of putting such a request to members.

 The Trust exists for the benefit of its members - YOU!!!

 The aims of the Trust are all about the well being of the club, bringing it closer to the community of Swansea and South West Wales and helping the development of young footballers in the area.
 By supporting the Trust you support these ideals.